 Teaching biology is my passion.
 I have worked with students ranging from second grade to upper division university as well as with elementary and high school teachers.
+Currently, I am teaching an innovative undergraduate course that asks students to think critically about grand challenges in science and technology that we face.
 I look forward to continuing to provide students with an innovative and high-quality biology education.

 Adjunct Professor, University of Redlands, Redlands, CA (Spring 2015)